 There is no dress code but we appreciate tartan and people tend to dress up a bit more for Burns night.
 You won’t look out of place whatever you wear – some people dress up in the full highland gear and posh frocks, others come in their work clothes.
 If you make a bit of an effort you’ll appreciate it – and so will everyone else.
 Wear something comfy for dancing.

 If you would like to recite a Burns poem or song then please get in touch

 Burns Night London Venue

-Our celebrations will be held at Porchester Town Hall, dates TBC.
+Our celebrations will be held at Porchester Town Hall, W2 5HS on the 18th, 24th 25th and 31st January and 1st Feb.
 There’s no better way to get rid of those winter blues than 3 hours of dancing, haggis eating, poetry and drinking with friends old and new.

 If you would have any further questions then check out our FAQ section

 …and finally, if you would like to check out some of the moves and get fit at the same time then the Kelta Fit DVD will show you how.
 Use the code Health and get £5 off while stocks last.